oskstr/katacoda-scenarios/lambda-authorizer-with-serverless/step4.md

 There are many ways to handle authorization.
 Amazon even provides a way to generate API Keys directly.
 But that is not always an option.
 This might just be a small part of your system and you might want to handle authorization the same way here.

-You could perhaps want to authenticate against som OAuth provider, use JWT tokens, or something completely different.
+You could perhaps want to authenticate against some OAuth provider, use JWT tokens, or something completely different.

 To show that anything would work, we will use [PokéAPI](https://pokeapi.co/) which is an API for Pokémon data.
 What if we just want to show our secret to people who can provide a Pokémon with the *Infiltrator* ability.